 Never Do This at Your Doctor's Office, Say Experts

-Lying about your health, symptoms, or supplements you are taking is a waste of everyone's time at best, and downright dangerous at worst.
-"When patients downplay or exaggerate symptoms, lifestyle choices, pain level, or side effects, they usually don't realize that it can affect their quality of life—and the quality of the treatment that they receive," says Dr. Gray.
+When you mislead your doctor or leave out important information, not only are you wasting both your own time and theirs but you're also potentially sabotaging your own health.
+"When patients downplay or exaggerate symptoms, lifestyle choices, pain level, or side effects, they usually don't realize that it can affect their quality of life—and the quality of the treatment that they receive," says former Air Force Flight Surgeon Ryan Gray, MD.
 "Lying can also be dangerous, as it could cause potential medication overdoses or interactions.
-Dr. House may say that all patients lie, but I think they sometimes just don't see the harm in not telling you something."
+Dr. House"—from the TV show—"may say that all patients lie, but I think they sometimes just don't see the harm in not telling you something."

 How to Stay Safe Out There

 Follow the public health fundamentals and help end this pandemic, no matter where you live—get vaccinated or boosted ASAP; if you live in an area with low vaccination rates, wear an N95 face mask, don't travel, social distance, avoid large crowds, don't go indoors with people you're not sheltering with (especially in bars), practice good hand hygiene, and to live your healthiest life, don't miss this life-saving advice I'm a Doctor and Here's the #1 Sign You Have Cancer.